solidity-labs-io/forge-proposal-simulator/docs/overview/architecture/README.md

 ## Proposal Specific Contract

 Protocols using FPS must create their own Proposal Specific Contracts, conforming to FPS standards.
-These contracts override functions relevant to the particular proposal, such as `deploy()` and `afterDeployMock()` for proposals involving new contract deployments.
+These contracts override functions relevant to the particular proposal, such as `deploy()` and `preBuildMock()` for proposals involving new contract deployments.
 For more details, refer to [proposal functions](proposal-functions.md).

 {% content-ref url="proposal-functions.md" %}
 [proposal-functions.md](proposal-functions.md)